 In the case of any unique parts or assemblies required for a VSB which are not listed in the supplier’s catalog, the pricing of the unique parts or assemblies will be included in the VSB, with an expiration date of the next supplier catalog update at which time the unique parts or assemblies will be added to the supplier’s catalog.

 In the case of a supplier which does not have a catalog of part pricing available to the Airline Operators and MROs (for example a small supplier), the alternative is for the supplier to provide the pricing of parts (material) as a column in the material list (described in 7.2.3.) for each part used.

+By referring to a catalogue for the price will lead time lost to the MRO.
+This is FHS request who act as MRO having the price at individual piece parts

 Material List